frappe/erpnext_com/erpnext_com/www/privacy/policy.md

     <tr>
         <td>Data Processor</td>
         <td>Customer Data</td>
         <td>Any data stored by our customers in their ERPNext account, they are the database owner and become the Data Controller for it.
-We on act as the Data Processor</td>
+We only act as the Data Processor</td>
     </tr>
     <tbody>
     <tbody>